cocos/cocos-docs/en/asset/bundle.md

 If you want to load this shared resource in a lower-priority Asset Bundle, you must load the higher-priority Asset Bundle before loading the lower-priority Asset Bundle.

 - When the same resource is referenced by multiple Asset Bundles of the **same priority**, the resource will be copied in each Asset Bundle, with no dependencies between the different Asset Bundles, and they can be loaded in any order.
-So try to make sure that the Asset Bundle that the shared resource (e.g. `Texture`, `SpriteFrame`, `Audio`, etc.) is in has a higher priority, so that more lower-priority Asset Bundles can share resources, thus minimizing the package size.
+So try to make sure that the Asset Bundle that the shared resource (e.g.: `Texture`, `SpriteFrame`, `Audio`, etc.) is in has a higher priority, so that more lower-priority Asset Bundles can share resources, thus minimizing the package size.

 The four built-in Asset Bundle folders are prioritized as follows: